niell-ion/crossing-docs/docs/index.md

 !!! warning "Equip Proper PPE"
     ANSI-rated Personal Protective Equipment (PPE) must be worn at all times, including safety glasses, gloves, hard hat, and protective footwear.

+!!! warning
     The manufacturer assumes no liability for damage or injury resulting from:

     * Improper installation or operation.

     * Unauthorized modifications.

     * Use outside of intended application.

     * Neglect of routine maintenance.

+!!! warning
     By operating this equipment, the user agrees to accept all responsibility for its safe use.
     If there is any uncertainty regarding safe operation, contact the manufacturer or a qualified supervisor before proceeding.

-## Tools and Equipment

-* Measuring Tape

-* Tamping Pick or Pickaxe

-* Multimeter

-* Metric Allen Key Set

-* Adjustable Wrench x2

-* 1/8" Slotted Screwdriver

-* Utility Knife

-* Cordless Drill + Drill Bits

-* Ratchet and Socket Set

-* Fish Tape or Pulling Rods

-* Level (Bubble or Digital)

-* Personal Protective Equipment (PPE): As required